SED-EEW/SED-EEW-SeisComP-contributions/doc/base/intro-vs.rst

 The SeisComP EEW modules are free and open source.
 They are distributed under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
-For licence information on SED-ETHZ SeisComP EEW modules released before SeisComP v4.0.0 see the Timeline in :ref:`EEW<EEW>`.
+For licence information on ETHZ-SED SeisComP EEW modules released before SeisComP v4.0.0 see the Timeline in :ref:`EEW<EEW>`.

 References